psychemedia/pentrich-uprising/resources/183_thornbury_os_cato_street.md

 Several rendezvous had been appointed for the conspirators.
 Some were to assemble near John Street, and to be brought

 to the stable by safe men ; others were directed to the Horse and 0-room.
-Tidd gathered his party at Hole-in-tlie-Wall Passage, Brunt at Fox's Court, while Thistlewood was to go straight to Cato Street, where the blunderbusses, daggers, pistols, swords, pikes, pitch-balls, and hand-grenades had l)y this time been collected.
+Tidd gathered his party at Hole-in-the-Wall Passage, Brunt at Fox's Court, while Thistlewood was to go straight to Cato Street, where the blunderbusses, daggers, pistols, swords, pikes, pitch-balls, and hand-grenades had by this time been collected.

 At two o'clock on the afternoon of that day eight or ten of the conspirators met at Brunt's room, to fit flints to pistols and slings to cutlasses.
 Many of the men were still ignorant of what was to be done.
 They were only to be told at the stable, when it was too late to retract.
 On Thistlewood's arriving, he said —